 - Lead ongoing efforts to build monitoring, evaluation and research capacities of key staff.

 - Steward the ongoing development and implementation of BOMA’s Salesforce-based Performance Insights system.

-- Lead software and database design efforts with staff and vendors.
+- Support software and database design efforts by staff and vendors.

 - Analyze primary and secondary quantitative and qualitative data using software such as Stata.

 - Produce clear, compelling, and methodologically robust reports, journal articles and policy briefs.

 - Lead or support the development of BOMA’s theories of change, results frameworks, log frames, indicators, monitor, evaluation, learning (MEL) plans, etc. in both project design and proposal development processes.